By Lilly Price & Rachel Gass – 7/31/25

 ENERGY MARKET DESIGN & STRUCTURAL ISSUES

-Additionally, price offers are highest during moments of peak electricity use.
-At those times, fossil fuel power plants can ramp up quickly and capitalize on higher prices.
-Solar and wind sources may or may not be able to do so due to weather factors, which disadvantage clean energy sources in the market.
+Prices also spike during periods of peak electricity use.
+Fossil fuel power plants can burn more fuel to ramp up output quickly and capitalize on higher prices.
+Solar and wind sources may or may not be able to ramp up output due to weather factors, which disadvantages clean energy sources in the market.

-Capacity market: Power generators receive payments not only for the electricity they produce today, but for the capacity they have ready to produce electricity in the future.
+Capacity market: Power generators receive payments not only for the electricity they produce today, but for the capacity they promise to have available in the future.
 The capacity market is designed to ensure short- and long-term electricity supply by rewarding sources that can respond quickly when demand spikes.
-This system privileges fossil fuel generators that can deploy on short notice, making them eligible for payment for most of their nameplate capacity.
+This system strongly favors fossil fuel generators, which can generally deploy on short notice, making them eligible for payment for most of their nameplate capacity.
 Renewable sources, on the other hand, face limits and penalties because their energy output is harder to predict.
-Consequently, renewable plants are often capped at selling only 10% to 38% of their nameplate capacity, significantly limiting their revenue.
+As a result, renewable plants are often capped at selling only 10% to 38% of their nameplate capacity, significantly limiting their revenue.

-As energy demand increases, capacity payments make up an increasing portion of generator revenue, but renewables cannot take advantage to the extent fossil fuel generators can.
-The costs of these limits affect all energy consumers —especially renewable energy consumers — in the form of higher prices.
+As electricity demand grows, capacity payments make up an increasing share of generator revenue.
+Renewable generators cannot benefit from this system to the same extent as fossil fuel generators.
+The cost of these limitations affects all energy consumers —especially renewable energy consumers — in the form of higher bills.
 See this previous blog post for more details.

 PHYSICAL & TECHNICAL BARRIERS

-Learning curve: New technologies tend to follow a pattern: as they develop, costs drop quickly and then level off.
-While fossil fuel technology hit that plateau long ago, renewables are still early in this cycle, meaning that we can expect further cost reductions in the future.
-For example, wind energy costs in newer markets like the U.S., Japan, and South Korea are expected to fall another 40% in the next decade, while fossil fuel energy costs are not expected to drop.
+Learning curve: New technologies tend to follow a predictable pattern.
+Costs fall rapidly during early development and then level off as technologies mature.
+Fossil fuel technologies reached this plateau decades ago.
+Renewables are still earlier in the process, which means we can expect continued cost reductions in the future.
+For example, wind energy costs in newer markets like the U.S., Japan, and South Korea are expected to fall another 40% in the next decade, while fossil fuel energy costs are not expected to decline.

 Learning curve and technology adoption feedback loop.
 Data from Our World in Data / Max Roser (December 1, 2020); graphic published under CC BY 4.0 via Wikimedia Commons.